Why Is Urban Agriculture Important? Discover the Benefits

 Ensuring Fresh, Local Produce

 Local food production means fresher produce.
-Urban farms can supply communities with fresh fruits and vegetables, progressing sustenance and food quality.
+Urban farms can supply communities with fresh fruits and vegetables, improving sustenance and food quality.

 Addressing Food Deserts